xlab-uiuc/restler-fuzzer/README.md

 RESTler does not support this feature.
 However, we have implemented a workaround.

 Run a test/fuzz/fuzz-lean with the first service.
-After its completion, pass the path to the network to our script `extract_requests.py`
+When it completes, pass the network logs path to the script `extract_requests.py` in the [scripts](./scripts) folder.
 ```bash
 python scripts/extract_requests.py path/to/network_logs
 ```